DHS shuts county assistance offices, urges use of online resources

 EBT payments are still scheduled to occur during the closure, and an activated EBT card can still be used as usual at ATMs and in stores if the client has a balance.
 Balance and transaction inquiries, as well as EBT card replacements, can be requested from DHS’ EBT contractor, Conduent, at 888-328-7366.

-Managed Care Organizations (MCOs) providing Medicaid coverage will be available to address claims and coverage issues with clients, and Medicaid Access cards can still be used to obtain care at participating medical facilities, DHS said.
+Managed Care Organizations providing Medicaid coverage will be available to address claims and concerns with clients, and Medicaid Access cards can still be used to obtain care at participating medical facilities, DHS said.

 “Public assistance programs can be vital during a public health crisis, and our resources are still available to ensure eligible Pennsylvanians are connected to the programs they need,” DHS Secretary Teresa Miller said in a press release announcing the closures.
 “Clients should take advantage of online resources like COMPASS and the myCOMPASS PA mobile app as Pennsylvania seeks to mitigate the spread of COVID-19 throughout the commonwealth.”